MiltonGreat/Supply-Chain-Inventory-Forecasting/README.md

 - **XGBoost**: RMSE = 1055.65, MAE = 632.91

 The **Random Forest model** performed the best, with the lowest RMSE and MAE, making it the best candidate for sales forecasting in this context.

-### Code Explanation

-The code is designed to predict inventory and sales requirements for Rossmann stores based on historical data, using several machine learning models to evaluate different approaches.
-It combines sales data with external factors like promotions, holidays, and competition to predict future sales.

-1. **Data Preprocessing**:
-   - The data is cleaned by handling missing values, converting dates, and extracting important date-related features such as day of the week, month, and whether it’s a holiday.
-   - Additional features like rolling averages and lag features are introduced to capture past trends.

-2. **Modeling**:
-   - Multiple machine learning models are used, including **Linear Regression**, **Random Forest**, and **XGBoost**.
-Random Forest performed the best, with the lowest RMSE.
-   - **Prophet** is used to model time-series data and account for seasonality and long-term trends.
-   - Each model is evaluated using RMSE and MAE to gauge prediction accuracy.

-3. **SHAP Interpretability**:
-   - SHAP is used to explain model predictions, showing the contribution of each feature to the forecasted sales, which helps in understanding how factors like `Promo` and `CompetitionDistance` affect sales predictions.

-### Key Insights

-1. **Random Forest Performance**: The Random Forest model provided the best predictions, with an RMSE of 846.88, showing its ability to capture the complex relationships between features like holidays and promotions.
-2. **Promotion and Holidays**: As expected, promotions and holidays significantly drive sales, which can be seen in the high importance of these features in the models.
-3. **Feature Importance**: SHAP analysis revealed that the most critical features for predicting sales were promotions, day of the week, and competition distance, which store managers can focus on to drive sales.

-By implementing these methods, store managers can effectively predict sales and optimize inventory and staffing levels accordingly.

 ### Source: